bboe/bryceboe.com/content/sleeping-in-the-garage.md

 be rather accurate.
-Additionally it was also the first time I heard the phrase [Helicopter parent][], which seemed incredibly strange to me since my parents are definitely not that way, and as far as I can tell none of my friendsâ€™ parents are either.
-Nonetheless since I heard the phrase Iâ€™ve overheard peopleâ€™s conversations with Helicopter parents and I must say itâ€™s ridiculous how involved some parents are.
+Additionally it was also the first time I heard the phrase [Helicopter parent][], which seemed incredibly strange to me since my parents are definitely not that way, and as far as I can tell none of my friends' parents are either.
+Nonetheless since I heard the phrase I've overheard people's conversations with Helicopter parents and I must say it's ridiculous how involved some parents are.

 By Wednesday Scott and Adam were back and the three of us started the hunt for a place to live.
-We started with Sesame Tree, the place we originally planned to live, despite being told we didnâ€™t meet their income requirement.
+We started with Sesame Tree, the place we originally planned to live, despite being told we didn't meet their income requirement.
 We figured since we had plenty of income from the summer to cover expenses we could work around it.
 We were told us they would consider us.